 By embracing agricultural and agroforestry management practices centred around ecosystem services, we not only contribute to biodiversity conservation but also cultivate economic and social prosperity.
-However, various challenges persist, ranging from trade-offs between ecosystem services to institutional barriers and knowledge gaps, all of which require attention and resolution within the proposed session
+However, various challenges persist, ranging from trade-offs between transitions?

 Goals and objectives of the session: